fazalmajid/maildir2pdf/README.md

 # maildir2pdf

 A Go command-line tool that scans Maildir directories for emails with PDF attachments and extracts them to the current working directory.
+This is useful for importing PDFs from email into an electronic document management system like Paperless-ngx.

 ## Features